-The use of the new Fire Safety 'Short Audit' allows greater flexibility for inspecting officers to perform thematic audits where we deem them necessary, making the most of our capacity.
-Through the application of the Level 4 qualification and the training that has been given in the use of the Community Fire Risk Management Information System (CFRMIS) we are able to ensure fire safety audits are carried out systematically and that they are consistent in their application.
-This work is evidenced through our Quality Assurance process where team managers inspect audits and administration to ensure that procedures are being followed.
+The use of the National Fire Chiefs Council (NFCC) Fire Safety 'Short Audit' process allows greater flexibility for inspecting officers to perform audits as part of the RBIP, making the most of our capacity.
+Through the application of the Level 4 fire safety qualification, detailed in the competency framework, and the training given in the use of the Community Fire Risk Management Information System (CFRMIS) we can ensure fire safety audits are carried out systematically and that they are consistent in their application.
+We undertake quality assurance processes to evidence good practise and delivery against our procedures.

-Regular meetings are held with Area Management Teams to discuss prevention and protection activities to ensure a shared understanding of risk and to see how they complement response arrangements.
-The meetings also enable us to look at current, emerging and future trends and to discuss what action needs to be taken to control and/or reduce identified risks.
-This information is also scrutinised at a local level on a quarterly basis by Local Performance and Scrutiny committees (LPS).

-This approach has proved to be effective in focusing attention on how we can continue to contribute to managing commercial risks through our inspection programme as we have seen a reduction of 16 % over the past 10 years.
-We are also pro-active in highlighting any trends or specific fire safety concerns to the public through our partnership approach to communications.
+Prevention, Protection and Response activities are a critical focus of our management team meetings to ensure a shared understanding of risk and identify interdependencies.
+These meetings also enable us to look at current, emerging and future risks and trends, to discuss what action needs to be taken to control and/or reduce the identified issues.
+Performance is scrutinised at a local level, by our Fire Authority Members, on a quarterly basis, through Local Performance and Scrutiny committees (LPSC).
+This approach has proved to be effective in focusing attention on how we can continue to contribute to managing commercial risks through our inspection programme.